Sukesh1985/Dubai-real-estate-Power-BI/readme.md

 ## 📄 License

-This project is available for educational and portfolio purposes.
+This project is open source and available under the MIT License.

 ---